rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Also:

--   Methodological vs ontological naturalism. [^Jenkins2016]
+-   Methodological vs ontological naturalism
+-   Jenkins [^Jenkins2016]
 -   Sean Carroll: "There is *one* (natural) world."

 [^Jenkins2016]: @Jenkins_2016_Epistemological_naturalisms\.